-When you set a reflections sensory bin, it’s all about visual system and playing with light and shadow.
+When you set a reflections sensory bin, it’s all about visual sensory system and playing with light and shadow.
 This type of activity is new to most of the kids and they find it fun and fascinating.

 My son loves light play and I wanted to set up an activity where he could see the reflections of his favourite light cubes.